 Looking ahead, diverse sources of finance, knowledge and expertise play key and complementary roles in the future of development - and broad, dynamic partnerships envisaged in the Busan agreement will continue to give these principles relevance.

-Partner country members of the Working Party on Aid Effectiveness have outlined their vision and priorities for HLF-4.
+Partner country members of the Working Party on Aid Effectiveness outlined their vision and priorities for HLF-4.

 The discussions in Busan were based on evidence from the: